 While there are plenty of exercise trackers and personal fitness apps, some focus on improving overall body and mind.
 Brilliant, a self-improvement application, intended to help upgrade the mind and body that helps you feel good… well… fabulous.

-Based on scientific principles and incubated at Duke’s Behavioral Economics Lab, Fabulous starts you off with simple goals such as losing weight, getting better sleep, or improving your concentration; The application helps with simple exercises, scheduled notifications, and activities and other coaching tools designed to build healthy habits for body and mind.
+Based on scientific principles and incubated at Duke’s Behavioral Economics Lab, Fabulous starts you off with simple goals such as losing weight, getting better sleep, or improving your concentration; The application helps with simple exercises, scheduled notifications, activities, and other coaching tools designed to build healthy habits for body and mind.

 Download from Google Play Store: Fabulous

 14) Google Arts & Culture

 Google Arts & Culture gives you a closer look at the world’s great artistic creations, with thousands of museums and collections to display artwork, museums offer VR tours and in-depth knowledge of famous artists, works, and other topics Provide stories or videos from.